Hasmelash95/heavenly-beauty/README.md

 2. I've been searching the web in the hopes of finding a source that can redirect me to the cheaper beauty brands available.

-3. I want to find a beauty regimine that is tailor suited to me, my skin type, my means and my tastes.
+3. I want to find a beauty regimen that is tailor suited to me, my skin type, my means and my tastes.

-4. I appreciate that this website gives specialised beauty regimine but would like a bit more incentive to subscribe to this beauty site as opposed to others.
+4. I appreciate that this website gives specialised beauty regimen but would like a bit more incentive to subscribe to this beauty site as opposed to others.

 5. I would like to find a site with easy navigation and accessibility.

 #### Why Heavenly Beauty?

 Heavenly Beauty will send emails to subscribers with special offers and vouchers.
-For only 3.99 (GBP) a month, customers will receive monthly beauty regimines tailor suited to them, created with the help of an algorithm that uses information from the form.
+For only 3.99 (GBP) a month, customers will receive monthly beauty regimens tailor suited to them, created with the help of an algorithm that uses information from the form.
 There will also be a chance to win a free makeover from an expert beauticians.

 Easy navigation between the three pages in the website.
 Homepage provides links to the different sections of the site in addition to the navigation bar.
 The website is also friendly to those with impaired vision.